foliovision/fv-wordpress-flowplayer/readme.txt

 Playlist feature is not supported right now.

+= How can I change the play icon? =

+You need to copy the CSS from the Flowplayer CSS (default theme) and put it into your theme CSS.
+Also add some element ID in front of it to make sure it overridsed the default Flowplayer CSS:

+#content .is-paused.flowplayer .fp-ui{background:url({PATH TO YOUR IMAGE}.png) center no-repeat;background-size:12%;}
+#content .is-rtl.is-splash.flowplayer .fp-ui,.is-rtl.is-paused.flowplayer .fp-ui{background:url({PATH TO YOUR IMAGE-rtl}.png) center no-repeat;background-size:12%}
+@media (-webkit-min-device-pixel-ratio: 2){
+  #content .is-splash.flowplayer .fp-ui,.is-paused.flowplayer .fp-ui{background:url({PATH TO YOUR IMAGE@2x}.png) center no-repeat;background-size:12%}
+  #content .is-rtl.is-splash.flowplayer .fp-ui,.is-rtl.is-paused.flowplayer .fp-ui{background:url({PATH TO YOUR IMAGE-rtl@2x}.png)}
+}

+The image needs to be 100x106px normal version nad 200x212px hi res version.
+You only have to include the RTL version if your site runs in such language.

 = What if the FV Flowplayer 5 doesn't work for me? =

 No worries.